On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Proofs of Theorem and of Theorem

 (cf.~\cite[Sect.~7.3]{FedorovExotic}).
 We have an obvious notion of an isomorphism of modifications of $\cE$ at $Y$.

 Fix a $\bG$-bundle $\cE$ over $\P^1_U$ and assume that it is trivial in a Zariski neighbourhood of $Y\subset\A^1_U$.
-Fix such a trivialization.
-Let $\Psi$ be the functor, sending a $U$-scheme $T$ to the set of isomorphism classes of modifications of $\cE|_{\P^1_T}$ at $Y\times_UT$.
+Fix such a trivialization $\sigma$.
+Let $\Psi_\sigma$ be the functor, sending a $U$-scheme $T$ to the set of isomorphism classes of modifications of $\cE|_{\P^1_T}$ at $Y\times_UT$.
 Recall~\cite[Prop.~7.5]{FedorovExotic}:

-\begin{proposition} The functor $\Psi$ is canonically isomorphic to the functor sending a $U$-scheme $T$ to $\Gr_\bG(Y\times_UT)$. \end{proposition}
+\begin{proposition} The functor $\Psi_\sigma$ is canonically isomorphic to the functor sending a $U$-scheme $T$ to $\Gr_\bG(Y\times_UT)$. \end{proposition}

-\begin{remarks} (i) Note that this isomorphism depends on the trivialization of $\cE$ in a neighborhood of $Y$.
-In fact, it is enough to trivialize $\cE$ on a formal neighborhood of $U$.
-A change of trivialization corresponds to an automorphism of $\Gr_\bG$ given by an action of an element of $\bG(D_Y)$.
+Note that this isomorphism depends on the trivialization $\sigma$ of $\cE$ in a neighborhood of $Y$.
+Let $\sigma'$ be another trivialization on a (possibly different) Zariski neighborhood of $Y$.
+The restrictions of $\sigma$ and $\sigma'$ to the formal neighborhood of $Y$ differ by a jet $\alpha\in L^+\bG(Y)$, where the jet group scheme $L^+\bG$ represents the functor $T\mapsto\bG(D_T)$.
+Note that $L^+\bG$ acts on $\Gr_\bG$.
+The proof of the following lemma is clear from the proof of~\cite[Prop.~5.1]{FedorovExotic}.